 Left is the Tuxedo Switch/Pass called "Little Bess Pass," where Washington Boulevard and Minnesota intersect.
 Little Bess was the midway stop on the Interurban Railway to Dewey.
 The fare changed from ten cents to twenty cents there for the full trip.
 The photo on the right is the Dewey-Don Tyler Switch/Pass.

-Third Street switch/pass (later Frank Phillips Blvd.) in front of Parretts Dry Goods with the Model Clothier (later May Brother's Clothing) in the background.
-This switch allowed the Interurban cars to pass in route to and from Smeltertown (National Zinc, Bartlesville Zinc and Lanyon-Star Smelting Company-at that time the largest smelting company in the world).
+to and from Smeltertown (National Zinc, Bartlesville Zinc and Lanyon-Star Smelting Company-at that time the largest smelting company in the world).